sailfishos-community/equivalentsinsailfish/README.md

-# equivalentsinsailfish
+# Equivalents in Sailfish
-Equivalents in Sailfish
+The following list includes some Android apps and their Sailfish equivalents.

 | App Type           | Andorid App        | Description | Sailfish App        | Notes      |
 |--------------------|--------------------|------------|---------------------|------------|